mcdanielU/PythonAlgebra/README.md

-Demonstrating basic algebra fundamentals using python data science
+Demonstrating calculus, algrbra and probability for machine learning fundamentals using python